magicmonty/bash-git-prompt/README.md

   You can disable the display of untracked files on a per repository basis by setting ``GIT_PROMPT_SHOW_UNTRACKED_FILES=no`` in your ``.bash-git-rc`` in the repository or by disabling it globally in your ``.bashrc``

+- If you have a repository with a deep submodule hierarchy, this can also affect performance.
+  You can disable searching for changes in submodules on a per repository basis by setting ``GIT_PROMPT_IGNORE_SUBMODULES=1`` in your ``.bash-git-rc``

 - You can get help on the git prompt with the function ``git_prompt_help``.
   Examples are available with ``git_prompt_examples``.